This page presents the Preferences window and all its settings.

 This setting lets you define how much memory should be reserved for caching render stages.
 Usually, the engine will cache the output of each node in a Substance 3D graph.

-Please refer to the Projects Settings page.
+Please refer to the Projects settings page.

 If checked, automatically render all node thumbnails when loading the graph.

-View outputs when opening a graph
+View output in 2D view when opening a graph

 Automatically display newly created compositing node